zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 sys	0m0.357s
 ```

 Notably, this requires an Internet connection *even if* Pip's cache already contains the new version wheel - because it will contact PyPI to check if there's anything even newer.
-So the timing is a bit variable.
-(Doing the upgrade manually afterwards doesn't chagne anything.)
+So it could stutter if your connection is interrupted.

-Regardless of the approach you take, the resulting environment also takes up quite a bit of space:
+You could do the upgrade manually afterwards instead, but that isn't any faster.
+Either way, the resulting environment also takes up quite a bit of space:

 ```
 $ du -sh test312